You’ve Got Questions About L&I Claims – We Have Your Answers

-L&I is short for the Washington State Department of Labor & Industries.
-It is a quasi insurance system covering persons hurt on the job.
+L&I is the Washington State Department of Labor & Industries.
+It is a quasi insurance system covering workers hurt on the job.
 Benefits include medical care, time loss compensation, permanent partial disability, vocational rehabilitation, pensions, and other payments.
 Workers in Washington pay an insurance premium for this no fault L&I injury coverage.
 When you get hurt on the job insist on getting L&I benefits.
 You have paid for them, you deserve them.

 Most workers are covered by L&I Insurance.
 You may have L&I insurance even if you think you don’t.
 Coverage is mandatory, and your employer is required to pay for it, either before or after you are injured.